kundan-ps09/spark-interview-guide/spark.md

 	        you can read and write data in HDFS
 	- Spark with Hive
-		you can read and analyse and write back to the hive
+		you can read and analyse and write back to the hive **Q7.
+What is SparkContext in Apache Spark?**

+**Ans.** A SparkContext is a client of Spark’s execution environment and it acts as the master of the Spark application.
+SparkContext sets up internal services and establishes a connection to a Spark execution environment.
+You can create RDDs, accumulators and broadcast variables, access Spark services and run jobs (until SparkContext stops) after the creation of SparkContext.
+Only one SparkContext may be active per JVM.
+You must stop() the active SparkContext before creating a new one.

+The SparkContext allows the Spark driver application to access the cluster through a resource manager.
+The resource manager can be YARN, or Spark’s Cluster Manager.

+**Few functionalities which SparkContext offers are:**

+	1. We can get the current status of a Spark application like configuration, app name.
+	2. We can set Configuration like master URL, default logging level.
+	3. One can create Distributed Entities like RDDs.